init4tech/signet-orders/README.md

 This repository provides example code for **placing and filling Orders** on Signet, built using utilities from [signet-sdk](https://github.com/init4tech/signet-sdk).

+The repo is intended to _illustrate_ how Fillers can interact with the Signet SDK in order to build Filler software.
+It is a set of demos and examples; it is not a full-service, out-of-the-box, production-ready Filler.

 ---

 ## Fillers